and Conjoint Efforts

 Adult Down Syndrome Summits

 The NTG collaborated with the National Down Syndrome Society on a series of conferences, termed the Adult Down Syndrome Summits.
 The first was in Arlington, Virginia in 2018 and the second in Detroit, Michigan in 2019.
 The third in 2020 was virtual conference due to the COVID-19 corona virus pandemic.
 The fourth in 2021 was held in Jacksonville, Florida.
 A mini-adult summit, built into the NDSS Conference, was held in November 2022 in Cincinnati, Ohio.
+A full Adult Summit was held in Cincinnati, Ohio on November 9-11, 2023.
 FMI: Check the NDSS website

 ID and Dementia ECHO Program with GWEPs

 The NTG is collaborating with the Geriatrics Workforce Enhancement Programs (GWEPs) at the University of Rhode Island and Virginia Commonwealth University to undertake a series of ECHO programs on intellectual disability and dementia.
 These efforts are supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant numbers U1QHP28737 and U1QHP28744 to the universities.
 A descriptive article about the first series is available here.

 Health Matters Program